hekmon/rclonemount/README.md

 # rclonemount

-rclone mount is a rootless systemd integration allowing to seamlessly use one or several `rclone mount` commands as a systemd services with an optionnal custom startup cache warmup script.
+rclone mount is a rootless systemd integration allowing to seamlessly use one or several `rclone mount` commands as a systemd services with an optional directories and files structure cache warmup.

 ## Installation